m4b/rdr/README.md

 There are also times that you will want to `grep` symbols, maybe because you only know a part of it, or etc.

 For now, this facility is enabled by writing a _flattened_ symbol map to disk, using `rdr -m -w`, at `${HOME}/.rdr/`.
 This file is named `symbols` and you can `grep` it to your heart's content.
-It is flattened because each element in the list of symbol information a symbol maps to is output to disk, e.g., like this:
+It is flattened because each element in the list of symbol information a symbol maps to is output to disk.

+So, for example, `grep -w "malloc" ~/.rdr/symbols` yields:

 ````
 0x16a50 malloc (13) E -> /usr/lib/ld-2.21.so